oats-ts/docs/src/md/SdkErrorHandling.md

 # Error handling

+In this example you'll learn the recommended approach to handle errors using the generated SDK.

 Oats generated SDKs don't `throw` (or rather reject, as we are dealing with `Promise`s), unless the response is invalid according to the source OpenAPI document.

 ## Examples of rejections: